 Bonus Image Collection!

-- When you are working on a Google document, if you click on the Insert menu and select Image, a popup box will open.
+- When you are working on a Google document, if you click on the Insert menu, click Image, and then select Search the web, a sidebar will open on the right side of the screen.

 Tips & Tricks for Creating a Brand